Alemi7523/Alemi7523.github.io/index.md

 We only got a single Up-Grade until now, but we will get more later, so feel free to make the change.

 Go through the western exit and then through the southern door there is an ***Up-Grade***.
 We got it back quite quickly.
+We will need it for a Quest soon, so keep it.

 Now, go though the door just at the north, you can pick 3 ***Max Repels*** here.